hanazuki/isc-kea.deb/doc/sphinx/arm/dhcp4-srv.rst

         ]
     }

-Note that the ``only-if-required`` parameter is needed here to force evaluation of the class after the lease has been allocated and thus the reserved class has been also assigned.
+The ``only-if-required`` parameter is needed here to force evaluation of the class after the lease has been allocated and thus the reserved class has been also assigned.

 .. note::

    The classes specified in non-global host reservations are assigned to the processed packet after all classes with the ``only-if-required`` parameter set to ``false`` have been evaluated.
    This means that these classes must not depend on the statically assigned classes from the host reservations.
-If there is a need to create such a dependency, the ``only-if-required`` parameter must be set to ``true`` for the dependent classes.
+If such a dependency is needed, the ``only-if-required`` parameter must be set to ``true`` for the dependent classes.
 Such classes are evaluated after the static classes have been assigned to the packet.
    This, however, imposes additional configuration overhead, because